scalawithcats/scala-with-cats/src/pages/case-studies/mapreduce/index.md

 We can append the results together as each thread completes.

 Scala provides some simple tools to distribute work amongst threads.
-We could simply use
+We could simply use the
-the [parallel collections library][link-parallel-collections] to implement a solution, but let's challenge ourselves by diving a bit deeper.
+[parallel collections library][link-parallel-collections] to implement a solution, but let's challenge ourselves by diving a bit deeper.
-You might have already used `Futures`.
+You have probably already used `Futures`.
 A `Future` models a computation that may not yet have a value.
 That is, it represents a value that will become available "in the future".
 They are a good tool for this sort of job.